-The student development services at the State University of New York College at Cortland are designed to promote the total growth of students from the time of their acceptance to the College through graduation and beyond.
+The student development services at the State University of New York College at Cortland are designed to promote the total growth of students from the time of their acceptance through graduation and beyond.
 Units work individually and collectively with students and student groups to provide quality developmental services.
 The services are both proactive and reactive in meeting the needs of students and assist them in their psychosocial adjustment, career exploration and career decision-making, academics and their physical well-being.

-745.02 COUNSELING AND WELLNESS SERVICES
+745.02 CONLEY COUNSELING AND WELLNESS SERVICES

-A. General Functions of Counseling and Wellness Services

-Conley Counseling and Wellness Services (https://www2.cortland.edu/offices/student-development- center/) provides short-term therapeutic services to facilitate students' personal, social and educational adjustment.
-The staff recognize that the adjustment to college life can be stressful and challenging.
-While these challenges can be stressful, it can be a time for learning and growth.
-Conley Counseling and Wellness Services assists students in their transitional adjustment by providing developmentally focused programming and offers developmental support services for students.
-Conley Counseling and Wellness Services is a resource to the College community and is accredited by the International Association of Counseling Services.
+A. General Functions of Conley Counseling and Wellness Services center/) includes the Counseling Center, Health Promotion and Substance Abuse Prevention and Education.
+The staff recognize that the adjustment to college life can be stressful and challenging, while providing opportunity for growth and learning.
+Conley Counseling and Wellness Services assists students in their adjustment by providing developmentally focused programming and various support services.
+The Counseling Center provides short-term therapeutic services and programming to facilitate students' personal, social and educational adjustment.
+Health Promotion and Substance Abuse Prevention and Education offers developmental programming and other support services.
+Conley Counseling and Wellness Services also serves as a resource to the SUNY Cortland community.
+The Counseling Center is accredited by the International Accreditation of Counseling Services.